-Let me set aside, for a moment, the fact that these verses teach several different salvations.
-Most Christians interpret these verses, and others, in a very basic, generic way:
+Most Christians interpret the aforementioned verses, and others, in a basic, generic way:

 I am a sinner.
 Jesus Christ died on the cross for my sins.
-Three days later he resurrected from the dead.
-Believing this message, I admit I am a sinner, I repent of my sins, and by faith I trust Jesus to forgive me of my sins and save me.
+Three days later Jesus resurrected from the dead.
+Believing this message to be true, I admit I am a sinner, I repent (turn from or change my mind) of my sins, and, by faith, I trust Jesus to forgive me of my sins and save me.
 I am trusting Jesus to save me and keep me until I die.
-By putting my faith and trust in Jesus I know I will go to heaven when I die.
+By putting my faith and trust in Jesus, I know I will go to heaven when I die.
 (1 Corinthians 15:1-4)

 Once Saved, Always Saved

 There is the “once saved, always saved” school.
-According to this school of thought, once a person is saved he can never be un-saved.
+According to this school of thought, once a person is saved, he can never be un-saved.
 No matter what the person does, no matter how the person lives, he is saved forever.
-A person can stop attending Church, stop doing ANYTHING that remotely suggests that he is saved, yet “once saved, always saved.”
-One noted writer even said that a person could go to the altar and be saved and then leave the Church, curse God, and live like a heathen the remainder of his life…it matters not, “once saved, always saved.”
+A person can stop attending church, stop doing ANYTHING that remotely suggests that he is a Christian, yet “once saved, always saved.”
+One noted Evangelical writer, R.B.
+Thieme, even said that a person could go to the altar and be saved and then leave the church, curse God, and live like a heathen the remainder of his life . . . it matters not, “once saved, always saved.”

-This is the belief of most Baptists and many Evangelicals and fundamentalists.
-Salvation becomes a form of “fire insurance.”
-People don’t want to go to hell, so they get saved.
+This is the soteriological belief of most Baptists and Evangelicals.
+Salvation becomes “fire insurance.”
+People don’t want to go to Hell, so they get saved.
 Whew, that’s over.
 Next!
+How ’bout them Cowboys!

 For we must all appear before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, whether it be good or bad.

-So, people might be “once saved always saved” but if they don’t live right they will lose their rewards in heaven.
+So, people might be “once saved always saved” but if they don’t live right, they will lose their Heavenly rewards.
 The nature of this loss of rewards is never clearly defined.
-Maybe their mansion won’t have indoor plumbing?
+Maybe their mansions won’t have indoor plumbing or satellite TV?
 (John 14:1-6)

-Some “once saved always saved” believers realize that their version of salvation really looks bad.
-They know their brand of salvation looks like it is preaching a “live like hell, still go to heaven” message.
+Some “once saved, always saved” believers realize that their version of salvation really looks bad.
+They know their brand of salvation makes it looks like they are preaching a “live like hell, still go to heaven” gospel.

-To counter this, they teach that Christians who live carnally will be chastised (corrected) by God in this life.
-If a carnal Christian is not chastised, it is proof that they were never “really” saved.
-After all the Bible says in Hebrews 12:8 But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.
+To counter this, they teach that Christians who live carnally (worldly, fleshly) will be chastised (beaten, corrected) by God in this life.
+If a carnal Christian is not chastised, it is proof that he was never “really” saved.
+The Bible says in Hebrews 12:8: But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.

 Countless once-saved-always-saved Baptists have told me that I am still a Christian.
-No matter what I do, no matter I believe, I can never, ever lose my salvation.
-I suppose if this is the case then there will be a lot of atheists in heaven.
+No matter what I do, no matter what I believe, I can never, ever lose my salvation.
+I suppose if this is the case, then there will be a lot of atheists in Heaven.

 Conditional Salvation, Arminianism

-Arminian groups hold to a conditional salvation.
-They believe a person is saved by grace but kept by works (works they do by the power of God, so it is really all of grace).
+Arminian sects believe in conditional salvation.
+Arminian sects include Freewill Baptists, Methodists, Wesleyans, Churches of Christ, Seventh Day Adventists, Church of the Nazarene, Pentecostals, and others.
+They believe a person is saved by grace, but kept by works (works they perform by and through the power of God, so it is really all of grace).
 In this school of thought, people can only know they are saved in the present moment.
 Their future salvation is conditioned on them doing the right things.
-This is the belief of groups like the Free-Will Baptists, Methodists, Wesleyans, etc.(groups who trace back their heritage to John and Charles Wesley and Jacobus Arminius).

 A believer can do certain things that will result in the loss of salvation.
 Some Arminian groups believe you can only lose your salvation one time.
 In other words, “once saved, once lost, always lost.”